worldamazing/plan/docs/benefits.md

-# Global Institution: Comprehensive Benefits for a Thriving Society
+# World Amazing: Comprehensive Benefits for a Thriving Society

-By creating the GI, these changes will naturally unfold over time, providing comprehensive benefits for all and leading to the eradication of crime and societal issues.
+By creating the Global Institution (GI), these changes will naturally unfold over time, providing comprehensive benefits for all and leading to the eradication of crime and societal issues.